What is osteoarthritis (OA) of the knee?

 Many symptoms associated with osteoarthritis are caused by synovitis.
 Synovitis does not show on x-ray, but can be assessed using diagnostic ultrasound imaging.
 Diagnostic ultrasound can also highlight joint effusion, a reduced joint space, a Baker’s cyst and bony changes at the joint margins, which are also associated with OA.

 Unfortunately, it is not feasible to reverse the degenerative changes caused by osteoarthritis.
-However, it is possible to manage this condition using both physiotherapy and exercise and improve your pain.
+However, it is possible to manage this condition using both physiotherapy and exercise to improve your symptoms.

 At Complete Physio we offer a “one stop knee OA clinic” where we can provide a range of treatments to get people out of pain and back to full function.
 These include: